 - Physical description, including voice characteristics for phone scams

-- Vehicle description or license plate number
+- Car description or license plate number

-- Reason you suspect fraud
+- The reason you suspect fraud

 How to find a legit insurer

 Many companies and agents work with your best interest in mind.
 Signs that they’re keeping business above board:

 - Stick to your needs.
 The representative should fulfill your needs, rather than offering options you’re not looking for.
 The person may even help you drop unneeded coverage or find savings.